deasterly/CPMT-1077/CPMT-1075_Final_Lab.md

   * Check `man login.defs` for "USERGROUPS_ENAB"
 12. Edit "/etc/login.defs" to enable the automatic creation of user home directories
   * Check `man login.defs` for "CREATE_HOME"
-12. Create a group called "student" with a GID of 1000 and make it the primary GID for the user "student"
-  * Remember `groupadd --help` and `usermod --help`
-13. Make the user "student" a member of "users" (GID 100) as a secondary/supplementary group
-  * Remember `usermod --help` and `man group`
 ---
 14. Create the groups in Table 1 (below)
   * Remember `groupadd --help` and `man groupadd`